noahehall/multicloud/providers/aws/services/Storage/ebs.md

     - One AMI is created that includes snapshots of all of the volumes that are attached to the target instance.
 - resource type: Defines the type of resources that are targeted by the policy.
   - Use VOLUME to create snapshots of individual volumes
-  - use INSTANCE to create multi-volume snapshots of all of the volumes that are attached to an instance
+  - use INSTANCE to create multi volume snapshots of all of the volumes that are attached to an instance
 - target tags: must be assigned to an EBS volume or an Amazon EC2 instance for it to be targeted by the policy.
 - Schedules: start times and intervals for creating snapshots or AMIs.
   - operation starts within one hour after the specified start/schedule time